degica/rails_drivers/README.md

 The `driver` utility technically works with other generators and rake tasks, but is only guaranteed to work with migrations.
 The reason is that some generators assume a particular path, rather than using the Rails path methods.

-### Creating rake tasks for a driver
+### Creating a rake tasks for a driver

 Every driver includes a `lib/tasks` directory where you can define rake tasks.
-Rake tasks defined in drivers are automatically loaded and namespaced under `driver:driver_name:<namespace>:<task_name>`.
+Rake tasks defined in drivers are automatically loaded and namespaced under `driver:<driver_name>:<namespace>:<task_name>`.
+For example,

 ### Testing for coupling